-13. Pension Plan
+12. Pension Plan

-The employer and its employees contribute to the Municipal Pension Plan (a jointly trusteed pension plan).
-The board of trustees, representing plan members and employers, is responsible for administering the plan, including investment of assets and administration of benefits.
-The plan is a multi-employer defined benefit pension plan.
+The employer and its employees contribute to the Municipal Pension Plan (the "Plan"), a jointly trusteed pension plan.
+The Board of Trustees, representing plan members and employers, is responsible for administering the Plan, including investment of the assets and administration of benefits.
+The Plan is a multi-employer defined benefit pension plan.
 Basic pension benefits are based on a formula.
-As at December 31, 2017, the plan has about 197,000 active members and approximately 95,000 retired members.
-Active members include approximately 39,000 contributors from local governments.
+As at December 31, 2018, the Plan has about 205,000 active members and approximately 101,000 retired members.
+Active members include approximately 40,000 contributors from local government.